ABD-01/Flask-Protobuf/_sources/index.rst.txt

 ..
-TMCVP Protobuf Server documentation master file, created by sphinx-quickstart on Thu Feb 22 18:26:27 2024.
+CVP Protobuf Server documentation master file, created by sphinx-quickstart on Thu Feb 22 18:26:27 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.